-Black Australorp chickens are such easy keepers!
+Black Australorp chickens are such easy keepers and one of the best backyard chicken breeds!
 Having a few in your flock will be a pleasure!
 They will lay 5 or more eggs per week, are very hardy, and are friendly and quiet.
-The longest we’ve ever had a rooster was 4 years and he was a Black Australorp.
+The longest we’ve ever had a rooster was four years, and he was a Black Australorp.
 He never once showed an aggressive bone in his body.
 We had fallen into a nice pattern of hens hatching out his hardy chicks each year.
-The only reason he retired is that that was the first year he only produced 2 chicks despite many clutches being sat upon.
-(So, yes, they can go broody.)
+The only reason he retired was that it was the first year he only produced two chicks despite many clutches being sat upon (so, yes, they can go broody.)

 This beautiful heritage breed is everything I’m looking for in a chicken.
 They lay well (4-5 eggs per week), are very friendly, and hardy.
 Barred Rocks do well in either freedom or confinement.
 They can be considered dual-purpose because they are heavier than other laying breeds.

-While I do not have personal experience with Icelandic chickens, I am certainly intrigued by their reputation.
-As I’m sure you can imagine with a name like “Icelandic”, these chickens are very cold-tolerant and resourceful.
+While I do not have personal experience with Icelandic chickens, I am certainly intrigued by their reputation as one of the best backyard chicken breeds.
+As I’m sure you can imagine with a name like “Icelandic,” these chickens are very cold-tolerant and resourceful.
 They may make excellent additions to the “self-sufficient flock.”
 They are reported to forage exceptionally well which translates to they do very well free-ranging.
-Icelandic hens will lay about 3 eggs per week and will go broody, mothering successive generations.
+Icelandic hens will lay about three eggs per week and will go broody, mothering successive generations.
 They are pretty hard to find, but as demand increases, I’m sure that will change over time.

-There are some really great chickens out there!
-And one day they might be a great fit for your flock.
+There are some great backyard chickens out there!
+And one day they might be an excellent fit for your flock.
 But, maybe, it would be a good idea to wait to raise these breeds until after you’re asking yourself if the hens from your first flock are still laying.

-Yes, Leghorns are definitely production rockstars!
+Yes, Leghorns are production rockstars and some of the best backyard chickens!
 BUT, I was not impressed with them at all.
-Like the Holstein in the cattle world, this chicken breed has been selectively bred for confinement and short lifespans.
+Like the Holstein in the cattle world, this chicken breed has selectively been bred for confinement and short lifespans.
 They are the only breed we’ve ever had where everyone in the flock died naturally before they turned two!
 We had several Amish neighbors we split an order of pullets with and their experience was identical.